kuszmaul/graveyard/README.md

 ![Insertion With Reserve time](plots/reserved-insert-time.svg)

-Here we've vectorized the ``find` peration: `graveyard` (written as `tombstone`) and `Facebook` are fast at successful find (probably because of a single cache miss in most cases).
+Here we've vectorized the ``find` operation: `graveyard` and `Facebook` are fast at successful find (probably because of a single cache miss in most cases).
 Surprisingly the non-vectorized `OLP` is about the same speed as `Google`.
 The non-vectorized `graveyard` was slower, so the vectorization makes a difference.

 ![Successful find time](plots/found-time.svg)